krishanthisera/TechChallengeApp/readme.md

                 }
             }
     ```
-- The [jenkins-build.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/jenkins-build.yaml) descibes a pod with required tools which may associate during the pipeline execution,
+- The [jenkins-build.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/jenkins-build.yaml) describes a pod with required tools which may associate during the pipeline execution,
     - docker: To run the docker commands (build and push)
-    - hlem: To execute the Helm charts
+    - helm: To execute the Helm charts
          ```sh
         ...
         containers: